tarasglek/reverse-proxy-primer.js/README.md

 * Eg 'Accept: */*' matters
 * Solution to this and other issues is forced expiry for warming cache.
 See Configuration section below

+memory storage seems to result in a lot of problems. persistent storage sucks too(failed to recover, segfaulted)

 # Configuration

 https://www.varnish-cache.org/trac/wiki/VCLExampleHashAlwaysMiss